- Why choose to work with an independent insurance agent?

 - I am eligible for Medicare, will I be penalized for not purchasing a plan on the Hawaii Health Connector?

-- I am a small business owner with less than 100 employees.
+- I am a small business owner with less than 50 full-time equivalent employees in the previous year.
 Do I still need to provide health insurance for my employees even though I will not face penalties if I don’t under the federal Affordable Care Act (Obamacare)?

 Yes, the Hawaii Prepaid Health Care Act (PPHCA) is still in effect which requires employers, regardless of size to provide coverage to eligible employee who work at least twenty hours or more for four consecutive weeks.
 (Highlights of the Prepaid Health Care Law brochure link to pdf?)